 - Provide resources for quality instruction and managerial practice that enhance faith-based education.

 MANS is recognized as the essential voice advancing equity and excellence for all of Michigan’s faith-based, Christ-centered schools.

 Statement of Beliefs

-- Education of the next generation is the responsibility of everyone.
-Parents are the primary educators of their children.
-Parents partner with schools, churches, communities and local, state and federal governments in order to provide the best opportunities for their children.
+- Educating the next generation is everyone’s responsibility.
+We believe parents are the primary educators of their children.
+Parents partner with schools, churches, communities and local, state and federal government in order to provide the best opportunities for their children.